 The overgrowth of the bacteria can also cause damage to the lining of the small intestine, leading to issues with leaky gut syndrome and deficiencies in nutrients such as Iron and B12.
 These deficiencies can lead to other health problems, such as anaemia.
 The bacteria also feed on food that is unable to be absorbed due to the damage to the gut lining, which leads to more bacterial overgrowth and a decrease in the body’s ability to absorb fats.
 This can lead to low levels of essential vitamins A, D, E and K, and cause issues with fatty stools.

 Damage to the gut lining can result in larger food particles that are not fully digested to enter the body, which the immune system can react to, causing issues with food allergies and sensitivities.
-The overgrown bacteria can also enter the bloodstream themselves which the immune system then reacts to, which can be a burden on the liver and lead to issues with chronic fatigue and abdominal pain These bacteria also excrete acids, which in high amounts can lead to neurological and cognitive issues.
+The overgrown bacteria can also enter the bloodstream which the immune system then reacts to, which can be a burden on the liver and lead to issues with chronic fatigue and abdominal pain These bacteria also excrete acids, which in high amounts can lead to neurological and cognitive issues.
 Therefore, a problem in the digestive system can ultimately lead to other health issues such as autoimmune conditions, fibromyalgia, skin problems, and even depression.

 The cause of SIBO

-SIBO rarely exists on its own and what I find working with people with this condition is that there is also an underlying issue in the digestive system such as low stomach acid production, low pancreatic enzymes, a weakened immune system, low thyroid function, or blood sugar irregularities.
+SIBO rarely exists on its own and what I find working with people with this condition is that there is usually an underlying issue in the digestive system such as low stomach acid production, low pancreatic enzymes, a weakened immune system, low thyroid function, or blood sugar irregularities.
 SIBO can also be caused after experiencing acute gastroenteritis, food poisoning, or be a side-effect of using Proton-pump Inhibitors (PPIs) such Omeprazole or Lanzoprazole.

 You can get tested for SIBO by doing a breath test to check for hydrogen and methane gases on your breath after swallowing either a lactulose or glucose solution.
 The test is usually requested by your gastroenterologist or you can have yourself tested with a registered Nutritional Therapist who can request the test from a laboratory.